A Lebesgue-Lusin property for linear operators of first and second order: Introduction

 \section{Introduction}

-We consider a general constant-coefficient system of linear partial differential equations acting on functions of $\R^N$-variables.
-That is a partial differential operator of the form
+Let $\Omega$ be an open subset of $\R^N$.
+We consider a general constant-coefficient system of linear partial differential equations acting on functions $u : \Omega \to E$, that is, a partial differential operator of the form

 where $E,F$ are finite-dimensional $\R$-spaces.
 Here $\alpha = (\alpha_1,\dots,\alpha_N) \in (\Nbb_0)^N$ is a multi-index with modulus $|\alpha| = \alpha_1 + \cdots + \alpha_N$ and $\partial^\alpha = \partial_1^{\alpha_1} \circ \cdots \circ \partial_N^{\alpha_N}$ is the composition of distributional directional partial derivatives.
-The Fourier transform establishes a one-to-one correspondence between homogeneous operators and their associated principal symbol $\Abb: \Rbf^N \to \Hom(V;W)$, which in this context is given by the $k$-homogeneous tensor-valued polynomial
+The Fourier transform establishes a one-to-one correspondence between homogeneous operators and their associated principal symbol $\Abb: \Rbf^N \to \Hom({E,F})$, which in this context is given by the $k$-homogeneous tensor-valued polynomial

-Suppose now that $u \in \mathscr D'(\Omega; E)$ is a distribution such that $\mathcal A u$ is a zero-order distribution, i.e., represented by an $F$-valued Radon measure.
-Let $g: \R^N \to F$ be the polar vector of $\mathcal Au$.
-If additionally $\mathcal A$ is a constant-rank operator (see~\cite{Murat,Raita,AS}), the De Philippis--Rindler theorem~\cite{DR} establishes that $g$ is constrained to take values on the \emph{image cone} at \emph{singular points}.
-More precisely,
+Suppose now that $u \in \mathscr D'(\Omega; E)$ is a distribution such that $\Acal u$ is a zero-order distribution, i.e., represented by an $F$-valued Radon measure.
+Let $g: \Omega \to F$ be the polar vector of $\Acal u$.
+If, additionally, $\Acal$ is a constant-rank operator (see, e.g.,~\cites{Murat,Raita,AS}), the De Philippis--Rindler theorem~\cite[Theorem~1.1]{DR} establishes that $g$ is constrained to take values on the \emph{image cone} at \emph{singular points}.
+More precisely, if $U \subset \Omega$ is a $\mathscr L_N$-negligible Borel set, where $\mathscr L_N$ stands for the $N$-dimensional Lebesgue measure, then

-for all Borel sets $U\subset \R^N$ with $\mathscr L_N(U) = 0$.
-This property extends a classical result of Alberti~\cite{rank_one}, which says that if the distributional gradient $Du$ of a map $u: \R^N \to \R^M$ is represented by an $\R^{M \times N}$-valued Radon measure, then its polar vector must take values in the cone of rank-one matrices at singular points:
+This property extends a classical result of Alberti~\cite{rank_one}, which says that if the distributional gradient $Du$ of a map $u: \R^N \to \R^M$ is represented by an $\R^{M \times N}$-valued Radon measure, then its polar vector must take values in the cone of rank-one matrices on $\mathscr L_N$-negligible sets: if $\mathscr L_N(U) = 0$, then

-In counterpart with this restriction over the polar of $Du$ at singular points, Alberti showed in~\cite{Alberti} that the absolutely continuous part of a gradient measure is fully unconstrained: if $f \in L^1(\R^N;\R^{M \times N})$, then there exists $u \in BV(\R^N;\R^M)$ such that (\footnote{Alberti's result is written originally for functions $f: \Omega \to \R$.
-Applying it on each component yields the general case for $\R^M$-vector fields.})
+In contrast with this restriction over the polar of $Du$ at singular points, Alberti showed~\cite[Theorem~3]{Alberti} that the absolutely continuous part of a gradient measure is fully unconstrained: if $f \in L^1(\R^N;\R^{M \times N})$, then there exists $u \in BV(\R^N;\R^M)$ such that \footnote{Alberti's result is written originally for functions $f: \Omega \to \R$.
+Applying it on each component yields the general case for $\R^M$-valued vector fields.}